Could Marco Rubio champion human rights in Southeast Asia? – DW – 11/18/2024

 "If we do not succeed, alternative models will prevail, to the detriment of both EU and US interests."

-The outgoing Biden administration faced criticism from some analysts for failing to speak up about human rights violations in countries like Vietnam and Indonesia, which have become key partners of the US in recent years.
+The outgoing Biden administration has faced criticism from some analysts for failing to speak up about human rights violations in countries such as Vietnam and Indonesia, which have become key partners of the US in recent years.

 Of the 11 Southeast Asian countries, only Timor-Leste, the smallest and newest state in the region, was ranked "free" by Freedom House's latest index.
 Laos, Cambodia, Brunei and Vietnam were ranked "not free."

-The US upper house of the legislative branch, the Senate, is responsible for confirming or rejecting the Trump's Cabinet nominees when the president's term begins in January.
+The US upper house of the legislative branch, the Senate, will be responsible for confirming or rejecting the Trump cabinet's nominees when the president's term begins in January.

 Edited by: Keith Walker